jwplatta/jwplatta/_posts/2023-07-15-exploring-textual-entailment.markdown

 ## Results

 The neural network model had the highest accuracy and outperformed the Naive Bayes classifier and the `text-davinci-002` model on most metrics with a few interesting exceptions.
 This outcome makes sense given a couple inherent disadvantages of the other models.

 The Naive Bayes classifier relies on the assumption of conditional independence among features.
 This assumption oversimplifies the contextual information within each sentence pair by disregarding word relationships.

-The `text-davinci-002` model does not make this assumption because of the self-attention layers in its transformer architecture.
+The `text-davinci-002` model does not make the same assumption because of the self-attention layers in its transformer architecture.
 These self-attention layers enable the model to consider word context and relationships of words across the sequence of words.

 However, unlike the neural network, the `text-davinci-002` model was not trained on the SNLI dataset and did not have the opportunity to make weight updates to directly model the patterns within the data.
 Rather, it was simply used for inference by feeding it the prompt with the sentence pair.

 The simple neural network, on the other hand, was trained on the SNLI dataset using the BERT-generated embeddings as features.
 This enabled the neural network to directly learn the intricate relationships among words in the sentence pairs.

 |                  | Davinci |        |          | NN |        |          | NBayes  |        |          |         |
 | ---------------- | ---------------- | ------ | -------- | -------------- | ------ | -------- | ------------ | ------ | -------- | ------- |